Emergency Closings & Delays

 Please do not call the bus garage about closings.
 Those phone lines must be kept free for emergency calls; this can be especially critical in bad weather.

 When there is an early dismissal, high school and middle school students are released first, along with the parochial schools and then the elementary schools.
 This ensures that the older siblings of elementary students arrive home before younger brothers and sisters.
 The time between dismissals is approximately 45 minutes.
 Whatever the grade level, parents are reminded to make sure that all school-age children know what to do in case of early dismissal.

 The decision to close school during inclement weather is never made lightly.
 Many factors are considered—with student safety being the most important.
-The decision to close school or to have a delayed opening or early dismissal is based on the recommendations of transportation and facilities directors, and after thorough analysis of the following relevant factors:
+The decision to close school or to have a delayed opening or early dismissal is based on the recommendations of transportation and facilities directors, and after

 - Information on road conditions from transportation staff and police.
 District leaders must determine whether or not road conditions will allow drivers to transport students to school safely.
 Careful consideration is given to the most dangerous roads in the 86 square miles traveled by district buses.
 Beginning at 3:30 a.m., the director of transportation drives many of these roads, particularly those in higher elevations, to determine if they are safe for school buses.
 Input on road conditions is also received from the police and Warwick’s highway supervisor.

 - Current weather conditions and accumulation.
 The decision is also based, in part, on the amount of snow that has accumulated and whether precipitation is continuing.

 - Temperature and wind chill.
 Since some of our students walk to school and most must wait outside for the bus, frigid temperatures could put students at risk.